John Dewey: Awards and honors

-Publications
+Works

 Besides publishing prolifically himself, Dewey also sat on the boards of scientific publications such as Sociometry (advisory board, 1942) and The Journal of Social Psychology (editorial board, 1942), as well as having posts at other publications such as The New Leader (contributing editor, 1949).

 The following publications by John Dewey are referenced or mentioned in this article.
 A more complete list of his publications may be found at John Dewey bibliography.